uprisecampaigns/uprise-app/README.md

  - db:
    A postgres database.
 The `db/Dockerfile` pulls the default postgresql image and then creates an application database and sets up postgis with zipcodes.

+ - db-backup:
+   A cron job that runs a pg_dump and then uploads the output of that to an s3 bucket nightly.

  - web:
    This does most of the heavy lifting of the app.
 It contains 2 parts: the nodejs server side and the webpack compilation/build setup which create the front-end html/javascript/css which the browser will download and run.
 More details on the web setup are in a below section.